Kandukondain Kandukondain: Release and reception

 The film was later released by Shyam Shroff of Shringar Films in a limited number cinemas in Mumbai and New Delhi, earning positive reviews from critics and performing well at the box office.
 Shroff said, "although the film didn't make pots of money ... it created tremendous brand equity".
 Shobhaa De said the film's "word of mouth was spectacular" and the "reports were consistently good".
 Outlook gave the film a favourable review and wrote, "This winner of a new-age entertainer is actually a tribute to the 'complete'-ness of the ancient Indian film structure."
-Indolink.com said that "In a time where mindless blood baths, gun fights, pointless foreign locale song picturizations and tasteless dialogues achieve screen time, Rajeev Menon's clean family film is indeed a welcome change."

-Kandukondain Kandukondain was showcased at the Regus London Film Festival in November 2011 and critics from the UK newspaper The Guardian rated it as one of the top-12 films of the event's 270.
+Kandukondain Kandukondain was showcased at the Regus London Film Festival in November 2000 and critics from the UK newspaper The Guardian rated it as one of the top-12 films of the event's 270.
 Critic Peter Bradshaw said it "is an entertaining reinvention of the novel" and that "the richly complicated plot allows it to be exuberantly transposed to modern-day India", ranking it alongside Ang Lee's Crouching Tiger, Hidden Dragon and Cameron Crowe's Almost Famous.
 Menon continued to show the film across the world, including having screenings at the Washington Film Festival in April 2001, Locarno Film Festival in August 2002 and the Tiburon International Film Festival in March 2004.
 US-based Kino Films bought the home video rights to the film.